-This piece is an ongoing series exploring the many sides of sex work in Berlin.
+This series sought to explore the many sides of sex work in Berlin.
 We spoke with sex workers, researchers, activists and others who have interacted with the industry, to investigate its role and significance in our city.
-We will be updating this page regularly with our latest interviews, so keep checking back in.

 Part 1: Kat Rix